barryclark/jekyll-now/_posts/2018-03-21-TECDAYRecap.md

 It was also a day of firsts because we said farewell to our outgoing CTO and welcomed our incoming AT EXACTLY THE SAME TIME.
 I don't imagine that happens in most companies.

 It was saddening to see Holger R. go after three great years of moving Haufe Group software engineering (and the Haufe Group) to the forefront of technology.
 He left us in a great position, and it was a must to send him off in the right way.
-At the same time ;), it's certain that we're going to keep moving ahead under the leadership of our new CTO Raul F.
+At the same time ;), it's certain that we're going to keep moving ahead under the leadership of our new CTO, Raul F.

 ![Farewell and Welcome](../images/TECDay-2018/TShirt-uebergabe.JPG)